Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 I liked the new scales on my Classic SD so much, I went ahead and brought a matching set for my Ranger.
 I kid myself this will make it less likely to lose in Autumn.

-These are “plus” scales, so have additional carrying places for a pin and an SAK pen.
+The new scales are “plus” scales, so have additional carrying places for a pin and an SAK pen.
 I drilled another well for a second pin.
+I later discovered the pins I have are not magnetic, so I replaced the first pin with a small, unthreaded needle that is magnetic.

 As well as being luminous, the scales have some nice texturing for improved grip.